-Senior Open Age
+Open Age

-Masters 35 years+
+35 years+

-Senior House League Over 19 yrs.
+Over 19 yr

-Senior House League Competitive Over 19 yrs.
+tive Over 19 yr

-Intermediate 21 & under
+21 & under

-Midget 17 & under
+17 & under

-Bantam 14 & under
+14 & under

-Peewee 12 & under
+12 & under

-Atom 10 & under
+10 & under

-Novice 8 & under
+8 & under

-Hockey FUNdamentals Programme (HCIP) Open Age
+mme (HCIP) Open Age

-(S) (I) A House League is one in which the eligibility of players to participate is not restricted by skill level.
+- (S) (I) A House League is one in which the eligibility of players to participate is not restricted by skill level.
 Typically, a House League organization accepts all individual registrations and divides the players into equal teams based on age and ability.
 These teams then compete against each other.
 Placement of players on teams and teams in league groupings is entirely at the discretion of leagues and local associations, considering local conditions, fairness, and appropriate risk management.
-All players must register with the OWHA according to OWHA requirements.

-- (II) Development Stream (DS) is a subset of the House League Program, offering a tryout-based, enhanced opportunity for House League players who are a) looking for a development bridge to competitive hockey or b) do not wish to make the commitment, in time or cost, to competitive hockey, seeking more competition development that is afforded by house league alone.
+All players must register with the OWHA according to OWHA requirements. - (II) Development Stream (DS) is a subset of the House League Program, offering a tryout-based, enhanced opportunity for House League players who are a) looking for a development bridge to competitive hockey or b) do not wish to make the commitment, in time or cost, to competitive hockey, but are seeking more competition and skill development that is afforded by house league alone.
 DS tryouts may begin on or about November 1st each year, (day and date to be confirmed by OWHA executive each season).
 Each DS team may play 8 exhibition games per season, against other DS teams only.
-Each DS team may play in three OWHA sanctioned DS tournaments each season. players currently rostered in an Association's HL may play on that Association's DS team. - (T) Senior Over 19 House League and Senior Over 19 House League Competitive are House League divisions in which all players are age 20 or older. - (U) Masters is a division in which all players are age 35 or over. - (V) The OWHA adopts the Hockey FUNdamentals Programme (Hockey Canada Initiation Program - HCIP), which stresses fun and basic technical skill development for all ages and levels, for use in its hockey programme.
+Each DS team may play in three OWHA sanctioned DS tournaments each Only players currently rostered in an season Association's HL may play on that Association's DS team - (T) Senior Over 19 House League and Senior Over 19 House League Competitive are House League divisions in which all players are age 20 or older. - (U) Masters is a division in which all players are age 35 or over. - (V) The OWHA adopts the Hockey FUNdamentals Programme (Hockey Canada Initiation Program - HCIP), which stresses fun and basic technical skill development for all ages and levels, for use in its hockey programme.